-So you’re been selected to be a conference keynote speaker, congratulations!
-You’ve got the presentation written, a deck full of powerful slides, but have you considered how to look good on stage delivering it all?
 As a leading London conference photographer it’s my job to capture you looking your best, and over the years I’ve learned that stage presence is about more than just what you say.
+How you look and how you carry yourself can have a big impact on how your audience receives the message.

-How you look and how you carry yourself can significantly impact how your message is received, so here’s a few essential tips that’ll help take your stage presence up a notch, leave a lasting impression with the audience, and make you look amazing in the conference photos.
+So here’s a few essential tips that’ll help take your stage presence up a notch, leave a lasting impression with the audience, and make you look amazing in the conference photos.
+There’s a lot in here, and you absolutely don’t have to remember every last tip.
+Just pick a few and you’ll already be making a positive difference to your presentation.

 Here’s how memorising your presentation feeds directly into your stage presence:

-Helps maintain eye contact
+It helps maintain eye contact

-Allows you to move around the stage
+It allows you to move around the stage and even freestyle a little

 You can also respond to the audience’s reactions, adjust your delivery on the fly, and add spontaneous elements that make your talk more memorable.
 This flexibility also makes it easier to handle any unexpected moments, like a technical glitch or an audience question.

-You don’t actually have to learn your keynote presentation as written word for word – in fact it’s better if you don’t.
-Naturally you do need to learn the content to some degree, but the goal is to internalise the flow and structure so you can deliver it smoothly and confidently.
+Naturally you do need to learn the overall content, but the goal is to internalise the flow and structure so you can deliver it smoothly and confidently.
 That way you won’t get flustered if you forget the exact words you wrote, and you’ll deliver it more naturally than you might if you were reciting a script like a robot.

 To deliver your keynote without a script start by breaking down your talk into key points and practising each section until it feels natural.
 Remember it doesn’t have to be exactly the same each time, you just need to get to the key points.
 Rehearse in front of a mirror and ideally record yourself so you can see how you improve each time.